fedhere/SaturnineQuail-pedagogy/Chapter05/Lesson.md

 There must be a better way.

 There is.
 Instead of programming the rules explicitly, you can show the computer many examples of handwritten digits and let it discover the rules itself.
-This is **machine learning**.
+This is **supervised machine learning**.

 ## Part 1: What Is Data?